turingschool/md_launch_curriculum/Mod1/Lessons/Week4/WeekInReview.md

 As you move through different groups, keep a list of topics that need to be addressed for the larger group.

 ### Small Group 1.5
 You will pair up with another group to compare your Checks for Understanding responses.
-This week, there is a lot of room for variation - this is a great opportunity to see differnt ways of approaching the same question/problem!
+This week, there is a lot of room for variation - this is a great opportunity to see different ways of approaching the same question/problem!
 Before starting your comparisons, name one person in this large group to be a 'time keeper' to keep an eye on the time, and keep the conversation moving.

 ## Small Group 2
 As a group, review the weekly assessment - try to identify a few differences between your implementations.
 You can use the following prompts as a starting point:

-* Discuss the differnt benefits of testing you each came up with.
+* Discuss the different benefits of testing you each came up with.
 * List the methods that you all tested on the Vehicle class - did you all test the same things?
 * Compare the tests that you wrote - share your screens and ask questions!